IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Not all the generators must be defined as columns of these files, only those with values different from 0.

-It can be used also for upper-bounding and/or lower-bounding the storage of any generator (e.g., storage hydro).
+It can also be used for upper-bounding and/or lower-bounding the storage of any generator (e.g., storage hydro).
-If the user introduces a maximum storage value that is lower than the minimum storage value, the model will adjust the minimum storage value to match the maximum.
+If the user introduces a maximum storage value lower than the minimum, the model will adjust the minimum storage value to match the maximum.

-For example, these data can be used for defining the operating guide (rule) curves for the ESS.
+For example, these data can define the operating guide (rule) curves for the ESS.

 Variable maximum and minimum energy
 -----------------------------------